Interacting with Americans and Canadians

 than you or about a person such as a police officer who outranks

-you, use the last name, as in "Hello, Mr. Baker"
+you, use the last name, as in "Hello, Mr. Leung"

 or "Good morning, Ms. Garcia".
 They may say, "Oh, call me Maria."
-It's their choice.
+It is their choice.

 In universities, first name usage has become very common especially in the United States.
 Do not be shocked if you notice students addressing much older professors and university administrators by their first names.
-When in doubt, stick with the more formal usage until the older person says "Please call me Helen" or whatever.
+When in doubt, stick with the more formal usage until the older person says "Please call me Helen" or whatever, or until you hear most other students using first names..

 One can divide the U.S. by the use of "ma'am"